 With such a compelling sales pitch, using an online estate agent seems like the obvious choice.
 However, what are the pros and cons?
 And if they’re such a bargain, why is using a high street agent still the most popular way of selling a house today?

-So, should you use an online estate agent to sell your house?
+Ultimately, it all really boils down to one pesky question: should YOU use an online estate agent to sell your house?
 Let’s take a look at the details…

 The short answer to the question (and the one that’s as useful as a chocolate teapot): It depends.

 At this point, I’m going to assume you’re already aware of what and how an online estate agent is!
 If not, then you may want to take a look through my online estate agent guide before continuing, otherwise you may just find yourself drowning in confusion.